eduardofarina/mediprompt/README.md

 In MediPrompt, we implement this concept by:

-1. Starting with base system prompts for different agents
+1. Starting with base system prompts for different agents (diagnosis, management, literature)
 2. Analyzing clinical reasoning cases to extract explicit problem-solving strategies
 3. Adding these strategies to the system prompts to improve future reasoning
 4. Tracking and visualizing the growth of the system prompt library over time
+5. **System prompt learning is automatic after each case is closed**—no manual feedback required

 ## Architecture